sara-nl/clouddocs/general-start.markdown

 You use the HPC Cloud interface to build `virtual machine`s.

 You build them by first describing all their parts.
 This description is called a `template`.
+You _instantiate_ a template to make a VM out of it.

 Storage drives (like hard disks) are `images`.
 They do not physically exist, but rather, they only exist as files in a backing file server.